Islay Accommodation

 Rowan Cottage offers ample room for up to six people to enjoy a break on Islay.
 Modern furnishings, a rustic garden, and all the facilities you would expect to see in this type of accommodation are there.

 The property is set in one acre and boasts its own bog garden!
-You can look across the land from your relaxing spot on the patio.
-This is one of the newer entries on our Islay accommodation list, and a worthy one too.
+You can look across the remote and stunning location from your relaxing spot on the patio.
+This is one of the newer entries on our Islay accommodation list and a worthy one too.

 B&B Islay